-Our Privacy and Data Security practice consists of a cross-disciplinary team of lawyers experienced with matters involving both U.S. and international privacy and data security laws.
-Given the increasing risk to business and the steady influx of regulation in this area, it’s critical to understand your company’s vulnerabilities and mitigate risk.
+Our cross-disciplinary team of lawyers has in-depth experience with matters involving both U.S. and international privacy and data security laws.
+Given the increasing opportunities for savvy data use, the commensurate risk to business and the steady influx of regulation, it’s critical to understand your company’s vulnerabilities and mitigate risk.

 We counsel clients on a wide variety of matters, including: